ThioJoe/Windows-Super-God-Mode/README.md

   - System settings (ms-settings: links)
   - Deep links (direct links to various settings menus across Windows)
   - URL protocols
+  - Hidden App Links (Internal-use and undocumented URL links used by apps)
 - Generates CSV files with detailed information about the shortcuts
-- Optionally saves XML content from shell32.dll for reference
+- Saves XML content retrieved from shell32.dll and other sources for reference
-- Customizable output location and various execution options
 - Graphical User Interface (GUI) for easy configuration

-## Usage
+## How to Run:

+### Option 1 (Easier): Using .Bat Launcher
+1. Download the latest version of the script.
+(Direct link [here](https://github.com/ThioJoe/Windows-Super-God-Mode/raw/main/Super_God_Mode.ps1), right click and save-as a .ps1 file)
+2. Download the launcher batch file to the same location.
+(Direct link [here](https://github.com/ThioJoe/Windows-Super-God-Mode/raw/main/SuperGodMode-EasyLauncher.bat))
+3. Run the batch file.

+### Option 2: Manually running

 1. Download the latest version of the script.
 (Direct link [here](https://github.com/ThioJoe/Windows-Super-God-Mode/raw/main/Super_God_Mode.ps1))
 2. Open PowerShell to the directory with the script.
 (Tip: In File Explorer, just type "PowerShell.exe" into the address bar to open it to that path).